Demo

 Qualifications

-• Candidate should have minimum 2 years experience in case management in a human services setting.
+• Minimum two years experience in case management in a human services setting preferred.

 • Knowledge of the juvenile court process with experience working with at-risk children and their families required.